Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: Two-Stage Optimization Algorithm Design

 The sum rate maximization problem formulated is of mixed-integer and non-convex nature, making direct optimization intractable.
 To address this, a two-stage framework is developed.
-In the first stage, a game-theoretic method jointly optimizes user assignment and slot activation.
-In the second stage, a SCA based algorithm refines the power allocation to further enhance the system throughput while satisfying the individual target-rate requirements.
+In the first stage, a game theoretic method jointly optimizes user assignment and slot activation.
+In the second stage, a successive convex approximation (SCA) based algorithm refines the power allocation to further enhance the system throughput while satisfying the individual target rate requirements.